lucas-perata/lucas-perata/README.md

 # <div align="center">I'm Lucas, a full-stack developer 👨‍💻</div>

-- 🔭 I’m currently working on one personal project with Ruby on Rails, an API and an MVC WEB APP with .NET CORE.
+- 🔭 I’m currently working on one MVC WEB APP with .NET CORE and a .NET CORE API + Angular

 - 🌱 I’m currently learning TypeScript, Angular and C# (.NET CORE)